 The Typewriter Gallery houses a selection of typewriters from the late 19th Century through to mid 20th Century.
 All are portable machines, of various makes - Blick, Corona, Erika, Imperial, Oliver, Olympia, Remington, Royal and Underwood.

 The Postcard Album exhibits a variety of historical postcards.
-The first is of Crystal Palace built for the Great Exhibition of 1851 where various ‘writing machines’ and ‘typewriters’ were on display, amongst which were those of Foucault, Hughes, Marchesi and Tollputt.
-Other cards range from female workers assembling typewriters to those depicting life in the office and humorous cards.
+The first is of Crystal Palace built for the Great Exhibition of 1851 where various ‘writing machines’ and ‘typewriters’ were on display.
+Some of the inventors, including Foucault, Hughes and Marchesi, received medals for their machines whilst others, like Tolputt, failed to gain an award.
+Other postcards range from female workers assembling typewriters to those depicting life in the office, along with some humorous postcards.

 The Ribbon Tin Exhibition shows a range of typewriter ribbon tins of various shapes, designs and makes all from days gone by.
 The tins were, of course, far more attractive than the later packaging of plastic, paper and cellophane.